-Don’t feel too badly if you get confused by this.
-Walmart is actually selling Kobo e-books.
+Don’t feel too bad if you get confused by this.
+Walmart is actually selling Kobo ebooks.
 That means you’ll often be redirected to a Kobo site when searching for Walmart audiobook subscription.
 Both Kobo and Walmart websites include help topics about each other.
 It IS confusing.

 Don’t get me wrong, I love bookstores.
 I still love shopping there.
-But e-books has opened up whole new worlds for me.
+But ebooks have opened up whole new worlds for me.

 An added benefit is your spouse won’t complain about the three rooms you’d need for all your books if they weren’t held in one little device!